doughodson/mixr-examples/README.md

 * testTimer -- tests the functionality of the Timer class.

-* testUnits  -- temporary location for misc docs for how unit conversions were tested
+* testUnits  -- tests units and other base library functionalities

 Tutorial applications:
 --------------------------------------------------------------------------------------------